Nowerazy/OpenGLOneAndroid/README.md

 # OpenGLOneAndroid
-The fisrt opengl app on Android
+The first opengl app on Android